thephpleague/uri-query-parser/README.md

 // ];
 ```

-**If the encoding algorithm is unknown, the query string contains invalid characters, or the collection of key/value pairs is malformed the functions will throw an Exception.**
+**If the encoding algorithm is unknown, the query string contains invalid characters, or the collection of key/value pairs is malformed the functions will throw an `League\Uri\Parser\InvalidArgument` exception.**

 Contributing
 -------